top of page

 Biancardi's Meats

 Biancardi's, an Arthur Avenue institution since the 1930s, is one of the full-service butcher shops in the Bronx's Little Italy.
-Their selection will satisfy any carnivore, including their American-style pancetta made in-house.
+Their selection will satisfy any carnivore, including their in-house American-style pancetta.
 Like most good butcher shops, Biancardi's also has a good variety of cheeses, including the exquisite Rocca brand Parmigiano-Reggiano.
 This is the shop from which restaurant Zero Otto Nove gets its meat.

 My great-grandfather opened a baccalà store on Arthur Avenue.
 That space is now Vincent's Meat Market, owned by Peter De Luca since 1980 and named for his father.
 Peter doesn't make a deal about his meat being organic or artisanal, but his meat is procured from family farms and is broken down in-house.
 The prices are low and the quality is high.
 Take note of customers filling up coolers stashed in the back seats of their cars.
 Specialties include Italian bacon and broccoli rabe sausage, but ask the butchers for any custom cut you want.
 This may very well be the best butcher shop in NYC.